Your true Icelandic winter adventure awaits. Book your tour now!

 Green and purple northern lights behind white lighthouse in Iceland

 In September 2024, there were already some amazing displays of aurora in Iceland.
-Source: Julius Matikas.
+Photo: Julius Matikas.

-So, if you’re wondering how often can you see the Northern Lights in Iceland, it’s around 200 chances each year.
+So, if you’re wondering how often you can see the Northern Lights in Iceland, it’s around 200 chances each year.
 That’s plenty of opportunities for observation of the neon-lit sky.
-Definitely worth a try, don’t you think?
+It's definitely worth a try, don’t you think?

 Best Time to See Northern Lights in Iceland